-PN3 Brixton
+Policy PN3: Brixton

 Brixton's role as a distinctive, multicultural and diverse major town centre will be safeguarded and promoted through careful and sensitive regeneration, recognising its local distinctiveness and historic built environment, and supporting economic, social and environmental sustainable development.
 A key objective of the Brixton Economic Action Plan is to develop a broader and more resilient local economy.
+Where necessary and justified to achieve the objectives of this policy, the council will use conditions and/or planning obligations in new development proposals to limit uses consented within Class E.